ejeannelle/odin-landing-page/README.md

 A fictional homepage that includes:
 - A header with logo and navigation
-- A hero section with a call-to-action
+- A hero section
-- Content blocks with images and text
+- An information section
+- A quote section
-- A customer testimonial
+- A call-to-action section
 - A footer

 ## 🛠️ Technologies